Subscribe To This Site

 Many claims about chia

-There are many claims about the “super food” qualities of chia seeds, including that they provide super energy, hormone replacement, medicinal benefits in cancer and arthritis treatment, enhanced academic performance and even restoration of hair loss.
+There are many claims about the “super food” qualities of chia, including that they provide super energy, hormone replacement, medicinal benefits in cancer and arthritis treatment, enhanced academic performance and even restoration of hair loss.
 Whether or not any or all of these claims are true, there is no question that chia seeds can have an important place in the diet.
 Furthermore, rather than being a supplement, they are actually a whole food, which in my book makes them even more desirable, super food or not!